Pommmmmes/Makeathon24-Banana-Plant/decisions.md

 - .gitignore file created to ignore the venv directory so it doesnt get pushed

+- added a index html file so you can push a button that shows the last seven humidity data values in a graph

 fbock:
 - added a database file on the route ./server/measurements.db